Tour a newly built fuel system supply point by US Army engineers in Poland

 |0

-This work, Tour a newly built fuel system supply point by US Army engineers in Poland, by 1LT Maria Blom, SFC Timothy Hughes and PFC Raekwon Jenkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tour a newly built fuel system supply point by US Army engineers in Poland, by SFC Timothy Hughes and PFC Raekwon Jenkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT